-For about fifteen years, Evan continued to exclusively handle, workers’ compensation, and medical malpractice cases.
+For about fifteen years, Evan continued to exclusively handle personal injury, workers’ compensation, and medical malpractice cases.
 Towards the end of that, he obtained his real estate broker’s license and flipped a couple houses.

 Evan never expected to win foreclosure defense cases, but he has won the great majority.
 And he has helped nearly every one of his clients in a profound way.

 As part of this, Evan became a title agent with The Fund and started helping people buy, sell, and refinance real estate as a title and transactional real estate attorney.
 He also started teaching other lawyers the art and science of defending foreclosure cases at trial.
-And he later added estate planning and probate to the firm's practice areas.
+And from his very first days of practicing law, Evan helped clients with probate and estate planning.

 Evan and the firm’s guiding philosophy in all practice areas is the golden rule—treat clients as we would want to be treated and treat clients’ cases as if they were our own.

 Whenever faced with a difficult decision in a case, Evan always asks himself: How would he want this situation handled if it was his case?
 After that, the best course of action is often quickly determined.